mseewer/Master-Thesis/literature/Related-Work-Notes.md

 vieles in VMs

-Tripwire als tool (nicht CIS CAT Pro, aber wäre auch gut) -> Lynis gebraucht
+Tripwire als tool intern gebraucht aber nicht in thesis (nicht CIS CAT Pro, aber wäre auch gut) -> Lynis gebraucht in Arbeit

+Chapter 5: misconfigs found
+Explains different component + on which services they depend on (Container Bundles) Docker should now use Live-Restore (to restore automatically)

 # Anapaya